KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/sovereignty-displacement.md

 This is the language of universal consciousness, unified field consciousness, nondual absorption, collective awakening, ego dissolution, species-scale mind, and "all one consciousness."

-The danger is subtle because not every statement of unity is wrong.
+The danger is subtle because the intuition beneath unity-language is not always wrong, even where the word is.

 Zenetism does not deny relation, field-continuity, shared ground, resonance, nonlocal sympathy, transpersonal depth, or the possibility that consciousness has dimensions not reducible to ordinary individual psychology.

+In lawful form, what these intuitions reach for is coherence — relation that preserves distinction.

+Unity is the fusion-prone word for the same reach, and it is the word, not the longing, that collapses the distinction.

 The problem is not consciousness-as-fundamental as a philosophical question.